Mayo Clinic Care Network Content

 Antihistamines

-Antihistamines block histamine, a symptom-causing chemical released by your immune system during an allergic reaction.
+Antihistamines block certain cells in the body from receiving histamine.
+Histamine is a chemical released by the immune system that causes the symptoms of an allergic reaction.

 Pills and liquids